TNRIS/tnris.org/content/markdown/georodeo/index.md

 Laura’s background is in GIS mapping and government data.
 This type of work has allowed her to flex her creativity and strategic thinking strengths to innovate workflows, and improve decision making through data-driven insights.
 She is passionate about making information accessible and useful for stakeholders and recently graduated with a certificate in Interaction Design and Social Entrepreneurship from the Austin Center for Design.

-<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/test-before-you-build-how-to-use-prototypes-and-think-aloud-user-testing-to-build-better-products"><i class="glyphicon glyphicon-new-window"></i> Slide Presentation Link</a>
+<a href="https://speakerdeck.com/texasnaturalresourcesinformationsytem/test-before-you-build-how-to-use-prototypes-and-think-aloud-user-testing-to-build-better-products"><i class="fa fa-new-window"></i> Slide Presentation Link</a>

 ****